ceoharman/odin-recipes/README.md

-# odin-recipes
-Odin Project recipes
+# Odin Project Recipes
+This is the first project that I ever made entirely on my own after learning the HTML foundation course from the Odin Project community.

+## Description

+This project showcases my abilities for learning HTML through the odin Project Foundation course.

-Subject - What I learned till now!
+## What have I learned?

-Description: This project is everything I learned till now, these are the following things
+1. Terminal
+2. Bash
-1. Git & Github
+3. Git & GitHub
+4. HTML
+5. Elements and Tags
-2. HTML
+6. HTML Boilerplate
-  - paragraphs
-  - headlines
-  - doctype
-  - lists
-  - images and links

-That's why I created this project to make practice of what I learneds
+7. Working with text
+8. Lists
+9. Links and Images
+10. Commit Messages

+## Contributing

+Pull requests are welcome.
+For feedbacks and on how I can improve.